mui/mui-x/docs/data/date-pickers/validation/validation.md

 :::warning
 `shouldDisableMonth` only prevents the selection of disabled months on the `day` and `month` views.
-For performance reasons—when rendering the `year` view—we are not calling the callback for every month of each year to see which one should be disabled.
+For performance reasons, when rendering the `year` view, we are not calling the callback for every month of each year to see which one should be disabled.

-If you know that all months of some years are disabled—you can provide the [`shouldDisableYear`](#disable-specific-years) prop to disable them in the `year` view.
+If you know that all months of some years are disabled, you can provide the [`shouldDisableYear`](#disable-specific-years) prop to disable them in the `year` view.
 :::

 ### Disable specific years